Monty1Crypto/myrepository/flask-03-04-If-Handling-Routes-and-Get-Post-Methods/README.md

 # Create a function named head which shows the massage as "This is my first conditions experience" in `index.html`
 # and assign to the route of ('/')

-# Create a function named header which prints elements of a list, one by one in `body.html`
+# Create a function named header which prints numbers elements of list one by one in `body.html`
 # and assign to the route of ('/mylist')

 # run this app in debug mode on your local.